charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 sysctl -w fs.inotify.max_user_watches=1048576
 ```

-Then, you can increase them also inside the worker containers:
+Then the new values should be applied to the worker units:

 ```bash
 juju config kubernetes-worker sysctl="{ fs.inotify.max_user_instances=8192 }"